Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 Learn how to quickly configure, install and run your Discovery and Traceability agents with basic configuration using Axway Central CLI.

 To configure the agent, Axway Central CLI and Amplify platform connectivity are required.

-The configuration of the agent can be performed from any machine having access to Amplify platform (<https://platform.axway.com>) and a graphical environment.
-Once the configuration is complete, the agents and its configuration must be copied to the Gateway machine so that it can use the API Manager APIs and access the event logs or open traffic logs.
+1. The configuration of the agent can be performed from any machine having access to Amplify platform (<https://platform.axway.com>) and a graphical environment.
+2. Once the configuration is complete, the agents and its configuration must be copied to the Gateway machine so that it can use the API Manager APIs and access the event logs or open traffic logs.

 ## Agent configuration machine pre-requisites

-* any machine where:
+* any machine (Windows / Linux / Mac) where:
     * you can access platform.axway.com and login.axway.com on port 443
     * you can install and run Axway Central CLI (node.js module)
     * you can Access npm package (for installing Axway CLI)